slifin/breeze/README.md

 Provide context to your code operations by including variable names whenever possible

-You maybe skipping good opportunities for variable names by writing inline conditions like this
+You might be skipping good opportunities for variable names by writing inline conditions like this

 ```
 if ($planet == 'blue') :
 ```
+Try this
 ```php
 $is_earth = $planet == 'blue';
 if ($is_earth) :